|

 Born in Leigh, Lancashire in 1718, Thomas Highs, (the name was

-probably Heyes, misspelled by the registrar), is one of the
+probably Heyes, misspelled by the registrar), is one of the lesser

-brilliant inventor but a poor businessmen he never had the resources
+A brilliant inventor but a poor businessmen he never had the resources

 to patent his inventions, despite having developed the forerunner

 of both the Spinning Jenny and the Water Frame.
-He gave his
+He gave his preliminary

-preliminary design for the Spinning Jenny to James
+design for the Spinning Jenny to James

 Hargreaves, who subsequently developed it and took the credit

-Kay and Richard Arkwright.
+by John Kay and Richard

-the fame and respect which he deserved.
-On the back of Highs'
+or from establishing the fame and respect which he deserved.
+On

-work, Sir Richard Arkwright lived to acquire a fortune while
+the back of Highs' work, Sir Richard Arkwright lived to acquire

-later claimed that Kay and Arkwright had both stolen his own
+had both stolen his own ideas.

 James